Sunday 21 Nov 1993

 "Is there something you would like to share with the class Miss Carrow?"
 Snape asked from behind his desk, setting down the sheet of parchment he had been marking.

 "No Professor Snape!"
-She answered easily, before glancing down to review the potion in her book.
+She answered quickly, before glancing down to review the potion in her book.
 The class got over their interest in James and Hestia when neither spoke again immediately.
 The only sound coming from their table was the grinding of fang and chopping of milkroot.
 They moved through steps three and four of the potion quickly before James spoke.

 "Most of those aren't as impressive as you make them sound, were accidents, or a good bit of someone else's work I got lucky with."
 James whispered to her.

 "I wonder, are all boys such idiots?"
 She mumbled.
 James was pretty sure he wasn't supposed to hear that and kept quiet.
 He didn't fail to realize much of what she said was similar to what Susan had brought up two days prior.
-It wasn't instilling him with much confidence about whatever it was the they wanted to have her talk to him about.
+It wasn't instilling him with much confidence about whatever it was they wanted to have her talk to him about.

 "James, it doesn't matter what you think of those events.
 The simple fact is they were and are impressive."
 Hestia said as the potion bubbled and boiled.